daemon-labs-resources/docker-local-api/README.md

 ---

-## 2. Dependency Management and TypeScript Config
+## 2. Dependency management and TypeScript config

-1.  **Initialise Project and Install Dev Dependencies** We use explicit volume mounts (`-v ./app:/app`) in the following commands to ensure the generated files are saved back to your local host folder.
+1.  **Initialise project and install dev dependencies** We use explicit volume mounts (`-v ./app:/app`) in the following commands to ensure the generated files are saved back to your local host folder.

     -   Run the following command